 Strengthens Your Core and Tones Your Body

 Hiking engages your torso muscles to keep your posture straight while you trek.
-In addition, hiking with a backpack or extra weights engages your abdominal muscles even harder.
+In addition, hiking with a good quality day hiking backpack or extra weights engages your abdominal muscles even harder.
 Even if you only hike easy trails, you will start to notice newly toned abs.
 Physiologically, you work your entire body during hiking, especially the lower parts-the quads, glutes, and hamstrings.

 Improves Muscular Fitness